HariSekhon/Knowledge-Base/git.md

 https://git-lfs.com/

-Store big files on GitHub for free.
+Store big files in GitHub repos for free.

 I use this to store old training materials like videos, PDFs, zip files etc so they are safe and I can then save space locally.